Geolocation Privacy Legislation

 The bill would also prohibit development and distribution of "stalking apps," establish an Anti-Stalking Fund at the Department of Justice, and take other steps to prevent geolocation-enabled violence against women.

-Sen. Franken originally introduced the legislation during the 112th Congress, and it passed the committee level in December 2012.
+Sen. Franken originally introduced the legislation during the 112th Congress, and it passed the committee in December 2012.